cronvel/async-kit/bdd-spec.md

 } ) ;
 ```

-should evaluate async ( falsy || truthly ) && falsy to false, and run all jobs.
+should evaluate async ( falsy || truthy ) && falsy to false, and run all jobs.

 ```js
 var stats = createStats( 3 ) ;